district10/blog/_posts/post-0078-learning-perl.md

 ## Processing Management

-And like everything else in Perl, There’s More Than One Way To Do It, with lots of overlap, variations, and special features.
+And like everything else in Perl, There's More Than One Way To Do It, with lots of overlap, variations, and special features.

 The system Function